 Global ecommerce refers to the buying and selling of goods and digital products through online platforms across international markets.
 It exists because businesses and consumers increasingly rely on internet-based systems to exchange value beyond physical locations.
 Advances in connectivity, digital payments, and logistics have made cross-border online transactions more accessible and scalable.

-Ecommerce growth reflects broader changes in how people interact with technology, information, and marketplaces.
-Instead of relying only on local retail channels, consumers can now access products from multiple regions, while organizations can reach global audiences without physical expansion.
-This shift has transformed traditional commerce into a data-driven, platform-based ecosystem.
+Global ecommerce growth reflects changes in how people interact with technology and marketplaces.
+Instead of relying only on local retail, consumers can now access products from different regions, while businesses can reach global audiences without physical expansion.

 Importance: Why Global Ecommerce Growth Matters Today

-Global ecommerce growth matters because it reshapes economic participation, business models, and consumer behavior.
-It affects small enterprises, multinational organizations, logistics providers, payment networks, and policymakers.
-As more transactions move online, digital marketplaces become critical infrastructure for trade.
+Global ecommerce growth is important because it reshapes trade, business models, and consumer behavior.
+It impacts businesses of all sizes as well as logistics providers, payment systems, and policymakers.

 Market Expansion and Growth Drivers